KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 Example Confirmation Email
 ![](user-testing/user-testing-confirmation-email.jpg)

-Though Google Ventures suggests including in the email a link to a non-disclosure agreement ([Google Ventures Example Non-Disclosure Agreement](http://www.gv.com/wp-content/uploads/2014/07/Google-Ventures-Research-Sprint-Sample-NDA.pdf)), I did not feel that one was needed for this situation.
+Though Google Ventures suggests including in the email a link to a non-disclosure agreement, I did not feel that one was needed for this situation.

 ## User Interviews